'Shattered' Picks Through The Broken Pieces Of Hillary Clinton's Dream

 But Allen and Parnes offer a first bridge beyond the journalism of the campaign year to the scholarship of the historians and other scholars who will process all this material for generations to come.

 Clinton could hold on to enough of the contemporary Democratic Party to beat back Sanders and win the popular vote in November.
-But she had no answer to the populist appeal Trump enjoyed among white males and non-college working people in general.
+But she had no answer to the populist appeal Trump enjoyed among white males and noncollege working people in general.
 Her extraordinary career prepared her to be president, but not to understand ordinary Americans.

 Ultimately, Allen and Parnes get inside the campaign but not inside the mind of Hillary Clinton.
 Much the same seems to have been true for most of her staff and, ultimately, the voters.
 Maybe we never really know the person we send to the White House, but we usually think we do.
 With Clinton, we never quite got there.